 It is recommended that if a room is changed, the instructor should place a sign on the old room's door directing students to the new room on the first day or two of class.

 Rosters and grade reports will be done in KSIS.
 The same process will be used as for all other classes.
 If a student does not appear on your roster, ask the student if he or she registered/enrolled for the class.

 Changes to Your Course/Class

-If changes need to be made to your class, please contact Jo Maseberg-Tomlinson, Intersession program coordinator, to implement the changes in EIS.
+If changes need to be made to your class, please contact Jo Maseberg-Tomlinson at firstname.lastname@example.org to implement the changes.
 In some cases, such as changes in instructor payment method, starting or ending dates, or credit level, the class will have to go through the approval process again.
 Other changes, such as materials fees, do not require reapprovals.

 If you indicate that a textbook is required for your class, you will be contacted directly by the Campus Bookstore.
 They will ensure that the correct textbook materials are ordered for your class.

 Board of Regents Guidelines